Growth in automotive

 Automotive growth driving demand for steel and aluminum

 India is home to 1,531 operating mines and produces 95 minerals.
 The industry accounted for about 2.9% of the total gross value added (GVA) in 2017-18.

 The total value of mineral production (excluding atomic & fuel minerals) during 2017-18 has been estimated at $ 16.6 bn, which shows an increase of about 13% over that of the previous year.
 During 2017-18, the estimated value for metallic minerals is $ 7.7 bn or 47.7% of the total value and non-metallic minerals including minor minerals is $ 8.8 bn or 53.3% of the total value.

-100% FDI allowed in Mining and exploration of metal and non-metal ores under automatic route
+100% FDI allowed in Coal and Lignite mining under automatic route

 100% FDI allowed in Mining and mineral separation of titanium bearing minerals and ores, its value addition and integrated activities under government route

 For further details, please refer FDI Policy

 Second largest crude steel producer in the world

 Second largest coal producer in the world

 Fourth largest iron ore and aluminium producer in the world